 These improvements in the form of reduced fragmentation can be summarised by the downward trend in Target2 balances.
-These have been reduced by about €300 bn or some 30% from their peak one year ago.
-They have now returned to levels observed before the two three-year LTROs at the end of 2011
+These have been reduced by about €300 bn or some 30% from their peak one year before.
+They have returned to levels observed before the two three-year LTROs at the end of 2011